dlang/DIPs/DIPs/DIP1xxx-ajie.md

 ...that satisfies the following conditions:

 1. `loopVariable` is not annotated with `ref`.
-2. The will not compile without annotating `loopVariable` with `ref`, because `loopVariable` is a `struct` with a disabled postblit.
+2. `loopVariable` is a `struct` with a disabled postblit, so it can not compile with value semantics.
-3. If `loopVariable` has `ref const` annotation added, the code will compile.
+3. If `loopVariable` had `ref` annotation added, the code would compile.
-    This implies that the foreach body does not mutate `loopVariable`.
+4. The compiler can prove foreach body does not mutate `loopVariable`.
+Mutation of memory referred by `loopVariable` should be allowed through, if there are no other langague constructs that prevent that, such as `loopVariable` being annotated as `const`.
-4. `loopVariable` is not `shared` and annotating `loopVariable` with `ref const` will not make it `shared`.
+5. `loopVariable` is not `shared` and annotating `loopVariable` with `ref` will not make it `shared`.

-...the compiler must implicitly annotate `loopVariable` with `ref const`.
+...the compiler must implicitly annotate `loopVariable` with `ref`.

-If conditions 1, 3 and 4 are satisfied but 2. is not, the compiler may decide whether to add the aforementioned annotation.
+This DIP realizes that with type system of the D programming language, checking `loopVariable` against mutation while still allowing mutating data by indirection via it may be difficult to implement.
+The paper accepts transitive check against mutation by `const` as a temporary solution.

 ## Alternatives